 Dave received a kidney transplant on February 18, 1997 (family day) from his older brother Barry.
 Since then, he has been fortunate to be able to participate in the Gift of Life Games in Kamloops, BC, the first Canadian National Games in Sherbrooke, Quebec in 2000, the 2001 World Transplant Games in Kobe, Japan and the 2002 Canadian, National Games in St. John's, Newfoundland.

 Dave keeps active in the gym and runs in local road races.
 After becoming Regional Director for Alberta early in 2002, he has been busy trying to increase local awareness of organ and tissue donation, as well as planning fundraisers and social gatherings.

 Dave recently became involved with a pre-transplant teaching group at the University of Alberta Hospital, which helps patients going on the waiting list understand what they are about to go through, and to let them know that they can pursue a healthy and active lifestyle after a transplant.
 Dave traveled to Nancy, France and participated in the 2003 World Transplant Games and met up again with all his transplant buddies.

-She has have been active with CTA in Alberta for more than 15 years, first as Hospital Liaison and later as Provincial Director and, now Vice-President West.
-Jennifer was Co-Chair for the 2006 Canadian Transplant Games in Edmonton and now leads the LOC planning the 2012 Games in Calgary.
+She has have been active with CTA in Alberta for more than 15 years, first as Hospital Liaison and later as Provincial Director before becoming Vice-President, West.
+Jennifer played a lead role on the Local Organizing Committees for the Canadian Transplant Games in Edmonton in 2006 and, again, in 2012 for the Games in Calgary.

 Bianca is a health and wellness specialist and is passionate about helping people achieve their health and fitness goals and to live their best life possible by utilizing holistic principles and an individualized approach.
 She has extensive experience in sport event planning and management, including serving on the Executive LOC for the 2008 Canadian Transplant Games in Windsor, ON.